What Is It like to Work in Web design?

 With more than 3 billion active users, social media and mobile social media have a noteworthy influence on retail purchases.
 Nearly 75% of businesses who marketed products on social media saw an increase in sales within the next 12 month period.
 Consider the impact of a single website, Facebook, where 47% of users reference the site as their primary source for purchasing decisions.
 It is easy to see the marketing potential of keeping a consistent online presence at the forefront of consumers minds.
 So when they are ready to make a purchase, they know where to turn.

-Since consumers are looking to social media for information and purchasing decisions, it is understandable that over 67% of them rely on the same avenue for customer service needs.
+Since consumers are looking to social media presence for information and purchasing decisions, it is understandable that over 67% of them rely on the same avenue for customer service needs.
 Businesses with a social media presence must provide 24/7 support and commit to timely responses to meet customer expectations.
 Financial gains for businesses that offer service via social media achieve a 7.5% year over year growth compared to 2.9% year over year growth without such service.
 Outstanding service is integral to business success since 86% of customers switch brands when they experience poor service.
 Further, negative experiences are often shared on social media making it critical to monitor activity and resolve quickly.

 Social media is a key ingredient to increasing traffic to your website and improving search engine optimization (SEO).
 Search engines scan internet content and create indexes that are used in conjunction with ranking algorithms, a series of rules and calculations, to determine the order in which links are sorted in response to an internet query.
 A higher search engine ranking means your website URL will appear closer to the top position where it is more likely to be selected.
 The frequency in which a business URL is linked or shared on social media is a key factor for improving search engine results.